CORK FLOORING INSTALLATION

 Below are guidelines for laying our cork flooring.
 Every endeavour has been made to ensure the information given here is true and reliable.
 It is given only for the guidance.
 The company cannot accept any responsibility for loss or damage that may result from the use of this information, due to the possibility of variations of processing or working conditions and/or workmanship beyond our control.
 Users are advised to conduct their own tests for a particular application.

 Our floating cork floors can be installed in most domestic areas and in almost all commercial areas except in bathrooms, saunas and persistently wet rooms.
 They can be laid on top of most hard surfaces such as resilient floor coverings, wood flooring and ceramic tiles.
 Soft subfloors such as carpets and similar must be removed.
+In areas where water is likely to be splashed, we recommend using a joint sealer for additional protection against potential moisture damage.
+Clicseal is easy and quick to use: when laying your floor, simply apply the sealant to the top of the tongue on all board edges, following the manufacturer's instructions.

 The subfloor must be even, flat, dry and variations should not exceed 3 mm in 2 m.
 Any type of concrete, wooden or ceramic surface must be completely dry.
 If you are laying on a concrete floor, the moisture level should not exceed 75%RH when tested with a hygrometer in compliance with BS8203-4; 2001.

 Please bear in mind that if you are laying on new concrete it can take up to six months to dry out completely.
 Always install our floating floors over a polythene sheet with a minimum thickness of 0.2mm.
 On ground and basement subfloors, we recommend using two layers of 0.2mm sheeting laid crossways.
+Sheets must be stretched flat and free of dirt, folds and wrinkles.
+They should be sealed with a suitable waterproof tape.

 Our floating floors are suitable for use with underfloor heating, the surface temperature of the subfloor must not exceed 28°C (82°F).
 For detailed information, follow the instructions supplied by the heating system manufacturer, or contact your supplier.
 Remember that rugs or mats placed on top of the cork floor may act as heat accumulators and increase the floor surface temperature more than the recommended level.